CambridgeinstitutetechnologyBLR-Dhanush/CIT_ECC/docs/info.md

 The primary objective of this project is to demonstrate:
 - low-area cryptographic hardware design
 - TinyTapeout ASIC integration
-- secure hardware acceleration concepts
+- ECC scalar processing concepts
-- compact ECC datapath implementation
+- compact datapath implementation

 ---